So I thought that maybe she would have grown out of the ‘wool stealing’ phase when she grew from a kitten to a cat. WRONG!

 Quite often I will come in from somewhere and see imediately that she has taken 2 or 3 balls all the way upstairs ( 2 flights) and the wool strands are all up the stairs and landing as proof.
 This week however, she really upped her game and my husband thought it was so funny he left it for me to see…………

-Yes we are one of those people who attracts all the nutters in life, don’t ask me how but it happens.
+Yes we are one of those people who attracts all the nutters in animal form, don’t ask me how but it always happens.

-The latest to our collection is a neighbour, who constantly tries to get in our garden, has an aversion to trainers and will attack on sight.
-Now this would be totally unpleasant if the neighbour was actually human but alas this one is a tortoise!
+The latest to our collection is our nutty tortoise neighbour, who constantly tries to get in our garden, has an aversion to trainers and will attack on sight.
+Now this would be totally unpleasant if the neighbour was actually human but alas this one is a fabulous feisty tortoise.

-It has lived next door for the whole 17yrs we have been in our house and even went missing for a year or two before turning up out of nowhere when they were re landscaping their garden.
+It has lived next door for the whole 17yrs we have been in our house.
+He even went missing for a year or two before turning up out of nowhere when they were re landscaping their garden.
 However, this week his perseverance has gone through the roof as my husband has been working at replacing our fencing between their house and ours.

 This particular tortoise will stop at nothing to get in the garden as this picture shows: